A Bound on Chaos from Stability: Introduction

 which is one of terms in the expansion of the square of the commutator.
 Here, $\beta=T^{-1}$ is the inverse of the temperature.
 We normalize the OTOC by the leading disconnected diagrams $\langle V(t)V(t) \rangle_\beta \langle W(0)W(0) \rangle_\beta$ which is independent of time by time translational symmetry.
-The normalized OTOC of the chaotic system behaves as follow~\cite{Shenker:2013pqa}.
+The normalized OTOC of the chaotic system behaves as follow~\cite{Shenker:2013pqa,Shenker:2014cwa}.

-where $\varepsilon$ is proportional to the inverse of the central charge~$c$ \footnote{For instance, it is proportional to ${1\over N}$ and ${1\over N^2}$ in vector and matrix models, respectively.}, and accordingly it is proportional to the Newton constant $G$ in the dual gravity.
+where $\varepsilon$ is inversely proportional to the logarithm of the entropy~$S$.
+For example, it is proportional to ${1\over N}$ and ${1\over N^2}$ in large $N$ vector and matrix models, respectively, and accordingly it is proportional to the Newton constant $G$ in the holographic dual gravity.
+This bound is shown to be saturated by CFTs dual to Einstein gravity~\cite{Shenker:2013pqa}.
 In early time, the OTOC is almost constant.
 As time passes, one can observe the exponential growth in the OTOC \footnote{This is valid up to the scrambling time $t_\ast\sim {1\over \lambda_L}\log {1\over \epsilon}$.
-Beyond the scrambling time, the $1/N$ perturbation will break down.}, and its growth ratio $\lambda_L$ is called Lyapunov exponent.
+Beyond the scrambling time, the $1/N$ perturbation will break down.}, and its growth rate $\lambda_L$ is called Lyapunov exponent.\footnote{Note that few-body classical chaotic systems do not always exhibit the exponential growth of OTOC~\cite{Hashimoto:2017oit}.}

 \cite{Maldacena:2015waa} proved that the Lyapunov exponent of any QFT with basic constraints (\eg unitarity and causality) is bounded: